-\ The amount of \$3 billion to be collected through the surcharge has been chosen because it is the sum that commercial banks have indicated to the airline industry would be required to induce their participation in financing an early aircraft replacement program.
-DOT is, however, conducting an analysis to ascertain whether some lesser amount might induce the participation of the financial community Upon completion of that analysis the recommendation as to the duration of the 2% surcharge will be adjusted to that the collection will yield the amount deemed necessary
+^{} The amount of \$3 billion to be collected through the surcharge has been chosen because it is the sum that commercial banks have indicated to the airline industry would be required to induce their participation in financing an early aircraft replacement program.
+DOT is, however, conducting an analysis to ascertain whether some lesser amount might induce the participation of the financial community.
+Upon completion of that analysis the recommendation as to the duration of the 2% surcharge will be adjusted to that the collection will yield the amount deemed necessary.

-The lower user taxes flowing into the Airport and Airway Trust Fund would cover all outlays chargeable to the Fund under the ADAP bill.
-(An amendment would be needed to permit the use of ? uncommitted balances (\$1.4 billion) to finance the full annual authorizations included in the ADAP Act.)
+The lower user taxes flowing into the Airport and Airway Trust uncommitted balances (\$1.4 billion) to finance the full annual authorizations included in the ADAP Act.)